Wibble199/FoundryVTT-Terrain-Height-Tools/docs/api.md

 ### Returns

-An array of objects with the following properties:
+A readonly array of readonly objects with the following properties:

 |Name|Type|Description|
 |-|-|-|